DEVICARUS/setupenv/README.md

 require('dotenv-setup')([
     {
         name: "VARIABLE_ONE",
-        message: "Description for the VARIABLE_ONE"
+        message: "Description for the VARIABLE_ONE",
+        type: Boolean
     },
     {
         name: "VARIABLE_TWO",
+        message: "Description for the VARIABLE_TWO",
+        type: Number
+    },
+    {
+        name: "VARIABLE_THREE",
-        message: "Description for the VARIABLE_TWO"
+        message: "Description for the VARIABLE_THREE",
+        type: String
     }
 ])
 ```